 As a Catholic School, priority is given to the admission of Catholic children living in St. Mary of the Angels Parish.
 Nevertheless, the parents of Non-Catholic and Catholic children living outside the Parish may request places for them.
 Such places will be offered if numbers allow.
-For September 2019, the Governors will be offering up to 26 Nursery places in total, and up to 30 Reception places.
-Throughout the school, we only have 5 vacant places.
+For September 2022, the Governors will be offering up to 26 Nursery places in total, and up to 30 Reception places.